Why We Love Roast Turkey Breast

 - roasting pan or large cast iron skillet

-9x out of 10, I prefer roasting poultry on the bone.
-It adds SO much flavor, you can’t even imagine.
-So regardless of whether I’m making chicken or turkey, if I’ve got the time to spare (because yes, roasting meat on a bone takes longer), than that’s what I’ll do.
+9x out of 10, we prefer roasting poultry on the bone.
+It adds so much flavor!
+Regardless of whether we’re making chicken or turkey, if we’ve got the time to spare (because yes, roasting meat on a bone takes longer), that’s what we’ll do.

 If you use bone-in, you sure can!
 Which is reason enough to ditch the boneless breast.
-Go ahead and grab the recipe to your favorite homemade stuffing and STUFF away!
+Go ahead and grab the recipe to your favorite homemade stuffing and fill that bird!

-Simply put, if you cover a turkey with cheesecloth while roasting, any basting liquids you add will have a better chance of adhering to the skin of the poultry and, in turn, creating a crispier, more evenly browned crust.
-JUST DO IT.
+Pro tip: if you cover a turkey with cheesecloth while roasting, any basting liquids you add will have a better chance of adhering to the skin of the poultry and, in turn, creating a crispier, more evenly browned crust.

-The turkey breast will cook at 375 F for 15 minutes per pound, but I always like to throw the bird into an oven that’s preheated to a higher heat (450 F) before dropping the temperature immediately.
+The turkey breast will cook at 375 F for 15 minutes per pound, but we always throw the bird into an oven that’s preheated to a higher heat (450 F) before dropping the temperature immediately.

 If cooking a boneless turkey breast, reduce cook time to 12 minutes per pound.

-If you’re starting with a frozen whole turkey breast, let it defrost in a refrigerator for a full 24 hours before cooking.
-This should allow enough time to fully defrost.
+If starting with a frozen whole turkey breast, let it defrost in a refrigerator for a full 24 hours before cooking.
+This should allow enough time to fully thaw.

-If you’ve stuffed the bird, first scoop out the stuffing and place into a serving dish.
+If you stuffed the bird, first scoop out the stuffing and place into a serving dish.
 Once the turkey breast has rested for at least 15-20 minutes, place on a large cutting board.

 Once removed, lay each turkey breast flat, cut side down, on your chopping block.
 Slice into 1/4″ thick slices, then place on a platter for serving.

-I’m a big believer in keeping things simple.
-When it comes to cooking turkey of any type, my basting liquid of choice is white wine and butter.
+We’re big believers in keeping things simple.
+When it comes to cooking turkey of any type, our basting liquid of choice is white wine and butter.
 Every.
 Single.
 Time.